kartiksinha0321/powerbi-incident-dashboard/README.md

 The model uses primarily **one-to-many relationships** between dimension tables and the central fact table, enabling efficient filtering and analysis across different business dimensions.

 ![Power BI Data Model](images/data-model.png)

 ---

 # 💻 SQL Implementation

-SQL was used as part of the data preparation and analytical workflow.
+SQL Server was used as part of the data preparation, validation, and analytical workflow for the Incident Analytics Dashboard.

-The SQL scripts included in the repository demonstrate operations such as:

-- Table creation and data structure
-- Data extraction
-- Data cleaning and transformation
-- JOIN operations
-- Aggregations
-- Incident-level analysis
-- SLA analysis
-- Resolution time analysis
-- Category and priority analysis
-- KPI validation queries

-The Excel dataset included in this repository provides an accessible version of the prepared data, while the SQL scripts demonstrate the database-side data preparation and analytical approach.
+The repository includes SQL scripts that demonstrate the end-to-end database workflow:

+- `01_CreateTables.sql` — Creates the `Fact_Incident` and `Dim_Customer` tables, defines the relationship between them, and creates supporting indexes.
+- `02_LoadData.sql` — Demonstrates loading the CSV datasets into SQL Server using `BULK INSERT`.
+- `03_AnalyticsQueries.sql` — Contains analytical queries for incident trends, priorities, categories, assignment groups, resolver efficiency, reopened incidents, CSAT, and customer analysis.
+- `04_KPIQueries.sql` — Contains SQL queries used to calculate and validate key dashboard metrics such as SLA Compliance, SLA Breach Rate, Average CSAT, Average Resolution Time, P1 incidents, and Reopened Rate.
+- `05_DataQualityChecks.sql` — Performs data-quality checks for duplicate records, unmatched customer relationships, invalid dates, resolution times, and CSAT values.

+### Data Loading

+The repository includes the following source datasets in CSV format:

+- `Fact_incident_Dataset.csv` — Contains 15,000 incident records.
+- `Dim_Customer_Dataset.csv` — Contains 5,000 customer records.

+The CSV datasets can be loaded into SQL Server using the provided `02_LoadData.sql` script.
+Local file paths in the script should be updated according to the user's environment.

+The `customer_id` field establishes the relationship between `Fact_Incident` and `Dim_Customer`, enabling incident-level and customer-level analysis.

+SQL is used to demonstrate the database-side data preparation, validation, and analytical workflow, while Power BI is used for data modeling, DAX calculations, dynamic analysis, and interactive dashboard development.

 ---